 - Programs to attract highly qualified teachers in defined shortage areas

-CBIA President and CEO John Rathgeber, a member of the commission and the newly launched council, said the state must treat reform as a priority, even in these tough economic times.
+CBIA president and CEO John Rathgeber [pictured above], a member of the commission and the newly launched council, said the state must treat reform as a priority, despite the current budget crisis.

 “Gov. Malloy’s administration has supported the need for more pre-kindergarten education,” he said.
 “Closing the achievement gap starts before children reach elementary school.

 “It clearly became evident everywhere we went that having kids ready to learn when they entered kindergarten was essential if they were going to be able to meet the standards of reading and math.”